First time buyer guide

 Lifetime ISA Guide

-What Is a LISA?
+What Is a Lifetime ISA?

-Can I Open a LISA?
+Can I Open a Lifetime ISA?

-So for example, if you’ve saved £4,000 and you received a £1,000 bonus for it, the 25% withdrawal penalty on the resulting £5,000 would leave you with £3,750.
-In other words: you’d lose over 6% of your contribution.
+So for example, if you’ve saved £4,000 and you received a £1,000 bonus for these savings, the 25% withdrawal charge on the resulting £5,000 would leave you with £3,750.
+Which means you’d lose over 6% of your contribution.
 Something worth bearing in mind.